Even Order Explicit Symplectic Geometric Algorithms for Solving Quaternions in Guidance Navigation and Control via Diagonal Pad\'{e} Approximation and Cayley Transform: Introduction

+We remark that the theoretic exploring for solving the QKDE is still active in recent years.
+For example, Cai \& Kou proposed the two-sided coefficients method \cite{Cai2018}, Donachali \& Jafari \cite{Donachali2020} proposed the Adomian decomposition method, Liu et al. \cite{Liu2023} discussed QKDE in the perspective of solvability and Green's function.
+These discussions are not our emphasis since they are not engineering-oriented.

-The main purpose of this paper is to propose \textit{even order explict symplectic geometric algorithms} (EoESGA) for solving the QKDE with Pad\'{e} approximation based on the theorems proved.
-The flow chart of solving the LTV-QKDE with the EoESGA via Pad\'{e} approximation and Cayley transform is given in Figure \ref{fig-EoESGA-Solving-System}.
-There are six key steps for solving the LTV-QKDE: initialization, sampling the angular velocity, calculating the key auxiliary parameters, constructing the system matrix, calculating the symplectic transition matrix and calculating the quaternions iteratively.
-The EoESGA is parameterized by a positive integer $\ell$, which is the most imporpant feature and differes from all of the available algorithms for solving QKDE.
+The main purpose of this paper is to propose \textit{even order explicit symplectic geometric algorithms} (EoESGA) for solving the QKDE with Pad\'{e} approximation and Cayley transform based on the theorems proved for the purpose of engineering applications instead of pure theoretic exploration.
+The flow chart of solving the LTV-QKDE with the EoESGA via Pad\'{e} approximation and mirrored Cayley transform is given in \Fig \ref{fig-EoESGA-Solving-System}.
+There are six key steps for solving the LTV-QKDE with the EoESGA parameterized by the integer $\ell$, which will be discussed in the following sections.

 The contents of this paper are organized as follows: The preliminaries are given in Section \ref{sec-Preli}.
 Section \ref{sec-SDS4QKDE} deals with the SDS for the QKDE.
 In Section \ref{sec-EoESGA} we design the SGA and analyze the computational complexity.
 Section \ref{sec-ValiVeri} deals with performance evaluations.
 Finally, Section \ref{sec-Conclusion} presents the conclusions.